Planet Impact Tax

 The role of speculative design

 At this point in history, where the climate emergency is demanding radical and urgent policy changes, it worth reflecting on the role that design speculations might play.
-Speculations can help bring abstract subjects like policy and economics to life, engaging a wider citizen and business audience into the conversation about the kind of futures we want to collectively own.
+Speculations can help bring possibel futures and abstract subjects like policy and economics to life, engaging a wider citizen and business audience into the conversation about the kind of futures we might want to collectively own and work towards.

 Year: 2017